-It has also been identified that an additional 2 new secondary school sites are required from pupil projections arising from the current housing stock and from sites identified within the proposed housing trajectories, including at Northwest of London Colney and East St Albans.
+It has also been identified that an additional 2 new secondary school sites are required from pupil projections arising from the current housing stock and from sites identified within the proposed housing trajectories, including at West of London Colney and East St Albans.
+As well as this, HCC have identified the need for the expansion of Katherine Warington School by 2FE, Sir John Lawes School by 0.5FE, and Roundwood Park School by 1FE, subject to feasibility.